Do you feel burned out trying to keep other people happy? Do you let others walk all over you because you’re afraid to stand up for yourself?

 2. Communicate what you will and will not tolerate

 If the people around you are always doing or saying things that frustrate you to your core, you have to put your foot down.
 People will never know that what they’re doing is unacceptable if you never tell them.
 Be that person who speaks up when people are behaving in a way that makes you feel inferior or unappreciated.
 If something doesn’t feel right to you, you should make every effort to avoid it.

 3. Listen to your gut instinct

 I will say this over and over until the cats come home, but your gut instinct is usually right.
 You know the difference between excitement and dread.
 Use that instinct to help you make decisions.
 Don’t feel like you need to say yes to avoid hurting someone’s feelings.
 If you can’t decide whether to say yes or no to someone, this post I wrote about When To Say No To An Invitation will make the decision easier for you.

 4. Think about the impact of your actions

 Something that’s helped me to say no is asking what type of impact an opportunity will have on myself and others.
 Will it improve our lives or is there something that could make a bigger impact?
 Think about the amount of time something will take compared to the amount of positive impact it will have.
 If it will take up more time than it’s worth, say no.

-5. Do things because they make you happy
+5. Do things because they make you feel good

 If you find it all too easy to try and make others happy, why not let yourself be happy for once?
-Make sure you spend time doing things that bring you joy and help you create better work-life balance.
+Make sure you spend time doing things that bring you joy and help you create a better work-life balance.
 We all know that self-care isn’t selfish – it’s necessary to live a healthy life.
-Schedule self-care, downtime, and fun things into your calendar and treat them like an important meeting with a client.
+Schedule downtime and fun activities into your calendar.
+Treat them like important meetings with a client.
 Schedule everything around these things and don’t cancel them!